-Published: | Last Updated: May 16, 2023
+Published: | Last Updated: October 28, 2024

 Bureau of the Fiscal Service (BFS) Offsets for Non-Tax Debts

-Your tax return may show that you’re due a refund from the Internal Revenue Service (IRS).
+Your tax return may show that you’re due a refund from the IRS.
 However, if you owe a federal tax debt from a prior tax year, or debt to another federal agency, or certain debts under state law, the IRS is allowed to forward your refund to pay that debt.
-And depending on the type of debt, in many situations the IRS is legally required to forward your refund to pay the debt.
+Depending on the type of debt, in many situations the IRS is legally required to forward your refund to pay the debt.
 This is referred to as an offset.
-The Bureau of the Fiscal Service (BFS), which is part of the Treasury Department, initiates refund offsets to outstanding federal agency debts or child support, state income tax obligations and unemployment compensation debts.
-These offsets are referred to as Treasury Offset Program (TOP) offsets.
+The Bureau of the Fiscal Service (BFS), which is part of the Treasury Department, initiates refund offsets to outstanding federal agency debts or child support, state debt or unemployment compensation debts.

 You (or your spouse, if filing a joint return) have one or more outstanding debts, which could include: